pgRouting/pgrouting/src/max_flow/doc/pgr_maximumCardinalityMatching.rst

 - A matching or independent edge set in a graph is a set of edges without common vertices.
 - A maximum matching is a matching that contains the largest possible number of edges.
 - There may be many maximum matchings.
+- The graph can be directed or undirected.

 Characteristics: